Diocese of Cleveland: 1840 to 1870

-In 1865, Rappe established St. Vincent Charity Hospital, the first public hospital in Cleveland.
-He brought in the Good Shepherd Sisters (1869), the Little Sisters of the Poor (1870), the Friars Minor (1867) and the Jesuits (1869), and organized the Sisters of Charity of St. Augustine as a new congregation.
-Rappe retired in 1870 after 33 years as bishop of Cleveland.
+In 1865, Rappe established St. Vincent Charity Hospital in Cleveland.
+He brought in the Good Shepherd Sisters (1869), the Little Sisters of the Poor (1870), the Friars Minor (1867) and the Jesuits (1869) Rappe retired in 1870 after 33 years as bishop of Cleveland.

 1870 to 1900

 In 1872, Pope Pius IX appointed Reverend Richard Gilmour of the Archdiocese of Cincinnati as the second bishop of Cleveland.
+In 1873, the Sisters of Charity of Saint Augustine opened St. Ann's Hospital in Cleveland for maternity patients and newborn babies.

 As bishop, Gilmour founded The Catholic Universe newspaper in 1874.
 In 1877, the Cuyahoga County auditor announced plans to tax Catholic churches and schools.
 Gilmour fought the auditor in court, winning his case six years later.
 He was also wary of the public school system.
-He established St. Ann's Asylum and Maternity Home, St. Michael Hospital, and St. John Hospital.In 1882, Gilmour condemned the Ladies Land League chapter in Cleveland..
-Founded in Ireland, the League was a women's organization that assisted tenants being evicted from their homes.After Gimour died in 1891, Pope Leo XIII named Reverend Ignatius Horstmann of the Archdiocese of Philadelphia as the new bishop of Cleveland.
+He established St. Ann's Asylum and Maternity Home, St. Michael Hospital, and St. John Hospital.

+In 1882, Gilmour condemned the Ladies Land League chapter in Cleveland.
+Founded in Ireland, the League was a women's organization that assisted tenants facing eviction.
+After Gilmour died in 1891, Pope Leo XIII named Reverend Ignatius Horstmann of the Archdiocese of Philadelphia as the new bishop of Cleveland.

 Horstmann founded the following institutions in the diocese: